lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 	- zip and move object then unzip?
 	-
 - input test
 	- see if alpine container starts more quickly than default?

-	- entirely new model...
-	- move into target AWS account https://aws.amazon.com/blogs/machine-learning/using-container-images-to-run-tensorflow-models-in-aws-lambda/
+	https://aws.amazon.com/blogs/machine-learning/using-container-images-to-run-tensorflow-models-in-aws-lambda/
 	- maybe section on TF-lite and find way to use TF-docker by adding aws interface to it?
 	- or...

 - Experiments to run:
 		- try TFlite
 		- try import pre-made env
 			- Try mini-test with simple script and libraries etc.
 		- try script
 	- find the alpine script...
 https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support
 - add line in docker file to copy-model
 	- basic model deploy
 	- custom model deploy
 	- slimmer model?
 	- include a TFlite example
 		- include an alpine linux container?
 	- instructions for adding MFA to root account...
 	- include a sklearn example

-- does the directory need to be named app? (yes?)
+	env:
 	- for python, what is the file structure?
-(WTF)
 	- experiment around with package library install requirements,
 		- venv
 		- raw pip install?